mhamadmahdialloush/Numerics101/README.md

 ---------------------------------------------------------------
 Overview
 ---------------------------------------------------------------
 This package is a basic C++ package which serves as a learning <br> tool for fundamental numerical computations techniques.
+It involves examples <br> on the use of the PETSc solver to solve block CSR matrices in serial and in parallel.

 ---------------------------------------------------------------